thegeekyb0y/sklearn-cheat/README.md

 ```

-### Dimensionality Reduction
+## Dimensionality Reduction

+### PCA (Principal Component Analysis)
-- **PCA (Principal Component Analysis)**: PCA is a technique used to reduce the dimensionality of a dataset while preserving as much variance as possible.
+PCA is a technique used to reduce the dimensionality of a dataset while preserving as much variance as possible.
 It is commonly used for data visualization and preprocessing before applying machine learning algorithms.

 ```python
 from sklearn.decomposition import PCA import numpy as np